prashant-guttedar/portfolio/README.md

 - Profit margin and trend analysis visuals
 - Category-wise and region-wise breakdowns
 - Drill-through functionality for detailed views

+## About the Author

+Hi, I’m **Prashant**, a data analytics enthusiast specializing in Power BI dashboards and business intelligence.
+This project is part of my portfolio demonstrating skills in data cleaning, visualization, and analytics.

 ## 📁 File Included